 We provide our NEOs and other employees with a base salary to provide a fixed amount of compensation for services during the fiscal year.
 Base salaries and any increases thereto are determined by the Compensation Committee for each of the executive officers on an individual basis, taking into consideration an assessment of individual contributions to Company performance, length of tenure, compensation levels for comparable positions, internal equities among positions and, with respect to executives other than the CEO, the recommendations of the CEO.
-During fiscal year 2020, our Compensation Committee approved an increase in the annual base salary of Mr. Sandri, from \$550,000 as our CFO, to \$900,000, in connection with his appointment effective June 15, 2020, as our interim President and CEO and CFO.
-Mr. Sandri's base salary remained the same once he became our new President and CEO on September 22, 2020.
+During fiscal year 2019, our Compensation Committee approved an increase in the annual base salary of Mr. Penn (from \$735,000 to \$900,000) in connection with his appointment as CEO in March 2019 and an increase in the annual base salary of Mr. Sandri (from \$492,000 to \$550,000) in connection with an annual merit increase.